What is a Schedule Award?

 Certain injuries can be evaluated without reference to the Sixth Edition of the AMA Guides.
 Vision loss and hearing loss are two such conditions.
 Despite the clear statement of the law, the OWCP often gets it wrong.
 For example, the OWCP says if you lose total vision in one eye, you are entitled to a 50% impairment award because you have the sight in your other eye, however ECAB does not agree.

 Our firm has convinced the Employees’ Compensation Appeals Board (ECAB) that total loss of vision is not a 50% loss of vision.
 We won a case that set this standard several years ago.
-For more information, go to the ECAB case on the loss of vision: T.S. v.
-Postal Service, Docket No. 18-1702 issued October 4, 2019.
+For more information, go to the ECAB case on the loss of vision: A.G. v.
+Dept. of the Army, Docket No. 11-1512 issued October 4, 2019.

 2. Previously Paid an Award